 Most cabbage will ferment well.
 However, cabbage with tightly packed leaves feels crunchier.
 In addition, organic cabbage is cleaner and often contains more nutrients.

 It’s beautiful to use both green and red cabbage.
 Red cabbage is packed with nutrients and adds a beautiful color to sauerkraut.
 I use about 20-30% red cabbage.

 Avoid washing the vegetables in bleach as it destroys the natural bacteria living on the veggies.
 These organisms support fermentation.

 Shredding the cabbage

-Put the vegetables in jars
+Pack vegetables in jars

 Don’t screw the lids on too tight as gas will form during fermentation and pressure will build in the jars.
-This is only important during the time you have the jars in room temperature for about seven days.
+This is most important during the first few days of fermentation.

 The sauerkraut fermentation process